 3.6 Name That Tune

 This is to test all the music buffs out there.
 Create a playlist of intros, interludes, bridges, or even just a line from various songs.
 The duration can be 5 seconds or less.
 Play the audio clip for your participants.
-You can divide your team into groups and ask them to use the ‘raise hand’ feature to identify the song.
+In these kinds of Google Meet activities, you can divide your team into groups and ask them to use the ‘raise hand’ feature to identify the song.

 To make the game more challenging, you can ask the players to identify the artist along with the song.
 You could also add famous theme songs from TV series and anime shows.
 Brownie points to players who can hum the whole tune!